I have made lots of classes and plan to create more and more. But, all of these are just scrambled all over. Here’s what I’m talking about :

 To enable log messages, create a file named “Francium.log” in the folder where the class file exists.
 You should also make the file writable by changing the permissions.

-Here is an example of a log message entered in the “Francium.log” file :
+Here is an example of a log message :

 It is also to be noted that PHP’s error log will also be helpful in debugging.
-Hence at the beginning of the class, this line is present :
+When you enable debugging in a Francium class, it also does this :